A Quotation from the Past

 Handout: Social and Economic Effects of the Plague (caution: difficult!)

-My Simple Concept Map (which will help you develop your own more detailed version – see the embedded version at the bottom of this post)
+My Simple Concept Map (which will help you develop your own more detailed version)

 - BBC Bite Size History: The Black Death from www.bbc.co.uk